ampproject/amphtml/contributing/creating-a-welcoming-community.md

   - Contributors will need to fill out a [single-question form](https://docs.google.com/forms/d/1wAE8w3K5preZnBkRk-MD1QkX8FmlRDxd_vs4bFSeJlQ/viewform?fbzx=4406980310789882877) to get an invite.
   - Point contributors to the Slack channel(s) that they'll likely get the most value out of, e.g. [#welcome-contributors](https://amphtml.slack.com/messages/C432AFMFE/) if they're brand new to the project, [#docs](https://amphtml.slack.com/messages/C3AU36BM0/) if they're planning on making documentation contributions.
   - Let contributors know they can Direct Message you with questions on Slack (if you're comfortable doing so).
-  - It can be helpful to have conversations about issues in the issue itself so it's a more permanent record that others can read in the future, but contributors may be more comfortable asking questions/etc. on a less public platform.
-Having these conversations on Slack is fine in these cases.
+  - Having conversations about issues/PRs on the issue/PRs themselves is ideal since this provides a more permanent record that may help other contributors.
+Many contributors are more comfotable asking questions on a less public platform, though, so having these conversations on Slack is fine.
+(In these cases summarize any clarifications/designs/etc. in the issue/PR after the discussion if it makes sense.)
 - Encourage ongoing participation.
   - Make sure people who introduce a new component are added to the relevant OWNERS.yaml and let them know about our [OWNERS](https://github.com/ampproject/amphtml/blob/master/contributing/owners-and-committers.md) process.
 We want contributors to have a sense of ownership over the things they contribute.
   - Help people who finish a Great First Issue find a new project to tackle and encourage them to take it on.
 If you don't already have a project in mind, gauge their interests and skill level and work with the rest of the community (or [mrjoro](https://amphtml.slack.com/threads/team/mrjoro)) to find a project suitable for them.